- Latest Updates: Bargaining Reports

 Welcome to the bargaining section of the CUPE 3903 website.

 The current Collective Agreement expired on August 31, 2017.
 CUPE 3903 has elected the bargaining teams for Units 1, 2, and 3 and exchanged proposals with the employer on October 16, 2017.

 This section has been organized to provide members of CUPE 3903, York students and allies with all the information they need to follow, participate in and contribute to the bargaining process.
 More information will be added as it becomes available.

 What We’re Bargaining For

 On October 16, CUPE 3903 tabled 110 proposals meant to improve working conditions, quality of education, and equity at York University.
+Since then, the bargaining team worked hard to drop, reduce, and agree to proposals.
 This page summarizes the main bargaining areas: